👁️

 More than the UI changes, I learned how to advocate for a design I believed in, and influence others to make a change.

-This refresh touched a product used by tens of thousands of practitioners daily, making its impact both wide-reaching and immediate.
-One of the hardest parts of the journey wasn’t the design work itself, but convincing others that change was necessary.
-Early concepts and visuals became powerful tools to shift that perception—showing, not just telling, what a modernized Terraform Cloud could feel like.
-In the end, the UI proved to be more than surface-level polish: it reinforced HashiCorp’s brand perception, signaling maturity, trust, and care for the user experience at scale.
+This refresh touched a product used by tens of thousands of practitioners daily, so the impact was wide and immediate.
+The hardest part wasn’t the design work, it was convincing others that change was necessary.
+Early concepts and visuals did that better than any argument, showing what a modernized Terraform Cloud could feel like.
+The UI turned out to be more than surface polish.
+It reinforced how mature and trustworthy the product felt at scale.